WebAssembly/component-model/design/mvp/Concurrency.md

 The way an `async` export returns its value using the async ABI is by calling [`task.return`], passing the core values that are to be lifted as *parameters*.
 When using the async ABI, *any* of the threads contained by a task can call `task.return`; there is no "main thread" of a task.
-When the last thread of a task returns, there is a trap if `task.return` has not been called.
-Thus, *some* thread (either the thread created implicitly for the initial export call or some thread transitively created by that thread) must call `task.return`.

 Returning values by calling `task.return` allows a task to continue executing even after it has passed its initial results to the caller.
 This is also